-There are 2 flavors of Shortcuts application: 32 bit and 64 bit.
+In version 2.0.2 there are 2 flavors of Shortcuts application: 32 bit and 64 bit.
 The separate 64 bit Intel-only version loads only 64-bit contextual menu plug-ins.
-Currently there are no 64-bit contextual menu plug-ins out there but some Abracode plug-ins will be updated to 64 bit for best performance.
-You should use Shortcuts32.app for all other plug-ins.
+Some Abracode CM plug-ins are 64-bit most notably OnMyCommandCM.
+You could use Shortcuts32.app for all other older plug-ins.

 More technical discussion:

 In Mac OS 10.6 and higher Apple replaced contextual menu plug-ins with enhanced services, which will show up as contextual menu items.
 The problem is that the services are static (each item is described in application or service plist) so developers cannot create a service that will dynamically add its own menu items.
 Also, CM plug-ins analyze the context information to display appropriate menu items or not display at all.
 With services, it is Mac OS X that makes the decision whether to show the service item or not based on the data types that the given service advertises it can handle.

 You can expect some simpler contextual menu plug-ins to migrate to services mechanism for Snow Leopard in the near future.
 The more complex plug-ins are unfortunately out of luck.
 It is a big loss for people who learned to rely on existing CMs in their workflow.
 It will take time for alternative solutions to be developed.

 Majority of legacy contextual menu plug-ins have never been ported to 64 bit but you can use Shortcuts32 to continue to use them up to macOS 10.14

 In macOS 10.15 Catalina 32-bit support is removed altogether but you can use Shortcuts 2.1 with OnMyCommandCM 4.0